BabylonJS/OldDocumentationSite/content/How_To/mesh/Gizmo.md

 ![](/img/how_to/gui/gizmos.png)

 Note: Gizmos will set/modify the [rotationQuaternion](/features/Position,_Rotation,_Scaling) of the attached node.
+After attaching, any rotation of the mesh should be done with the rotationQuaternion property instead of rotation.

 ## GizmoManager
 To get a default gizmo setup, the GizmoManager class can be used.